 CacheGuard Web Gateway is not just a Reverse Web Proxy but it is a Firewall, a Gateway Antivirus, a WAF, a Forwarding Web Proxy, a URL Guard, a Traffic Shaper, a Web Cache, a Web Compressor, an SSL Mediator/Inspector and much more.

 Active Cloaking Proxy

 CacheGuard Reverse Proxy does not act just as a passive intermediary between Web applications and users but it has also the capability to actively process the Web traffic by filtering, caching, compressing and shaping the Web traffic in order to deliver Secure Web traffic to Web applications and Optimized Web traffic to users and Web servers.
-You can learn more about all CacheGuard Features that contribute to secure and optimize the Web traffic at CacheGuard Features.
+You can learn more about all CacheGuard Functions that contribute to secure and optimize the Web traffic at CacheGuard Functions.